hsoft/webtop/README.md

 The program only reads the end of the target file.
 It works by repeatedly `stat`-ing the target file and read the size difference from the last stat.

+### Display

-The program will then present you with a curses based interface showing you HTTP hits, grouped by Host, ordered by hit count.
+The program will present you with a curses based interface showing you HTTP hits, grouped by Host, ordered by hit count.

+A line will start with a `!` if the visit has something "special".
+For now, "special" means at least one 4xx or 5xx hit.

 There's also the Path mode and the Referer mode which group hits differently.

+### Details

+When you press `d`, it summons the Details panel, which shows more details about the currently selected item.
+For now, this only works in Host mode

+Because of the moving nature of the display, the details panel doesn't follow selection at each refresh.
+To update the panel, you have to press `d` again.

+`q` closes the panel.

 ### Piping STDIN